bkleinen/bkleinen.github.io/classes/ss2021/m-wt4-ucd/reports/report-2.md

 - Fotos of your Affinity Diagrams, summary of the main categories.
 - List of Issues
-- Hot Ideas
+- List Hot Ideas
+- List of Technologies

 The latter list can be included as clearly readable fotos of the Flipcharts.

-## Visioning & Product Concepts

-Document the
-- Visions developed,
-- their structured evaluation,
-- the Product Concept and the
-- results of the cool drilldown.

-If Fotos of your Flipcharts/Artefacts are legible and speak for their own, they are sufficient.
-Add a brief reflection on the Structured Evaluation and the Cool Drilldown

 ## Reflection